The Highlands, Louisville

 Bardstown Road and Bonnycastle is part of what is called the "Heart of the Highlands".
 Above this landmark Faux Tudor building is a "Keep Louisville Weird" sign promoting locally owned businesses in Louisville.

-The Highlands is an area in Louisville, Kentucky which contains a high density of nightclubs, eclectic businesses, and many upscale and fast food restaurants.
+The Highlands is an area in Louisville, Kentucky, which contains a high density of nightclubs, eclectic businesses, and many upscale and fast food restaurants.
 It is centered along a 3 mi stretch of Bardstown Road and Baxter Avenue (US 31E/US 150) and is so named because it sits atop a ridge between the middle and south forks of Beargrass Creek.
+The commercial area extends from the intersection of Bardstown Road and Taylorsville Road/Trevillian Way in the south, to the intersection of Baxter Avenue and Lexington Road in the north.
+Due to its large collection of night clubs and restaurants, it is locally known as "Restaurant Row".

+The residential area is separated from other adjacent areas like Germantown and Crescent Hill by the south and north forks of Beargrass Creek.
+In 2000, the Highlands had a population of nearly 33,000.

+Description

+The Highlands neighborhood of Louisville, Kentucky is centered along a 3 mi stretch of Bardstown Road and Baxter Avenue (US 31E/US 150).
+Its name comes from the regions geography, as it sits atop a ridge between the middle and south forks of Beargrass Creek.

 The commercial area extends from the intersection of Bardstown Road and Taylorsville Road/Trevillian Way in the south, to the intersection of Baxter Avenue and Lexington Road in the north, a length of 3.2 mi.
 A 1/2 mi section of the nearby Barret Avenue also contains many similar businesses.

 The residential area is separated from other adjacent areas like Germantown and Crescent Hill by the south and north forks of Beargrass Creek.
-The middle fork runs through Cherokee Park, and the south fork divides Germantown from Tyler Park, after flowing past several cemeteries and undeveloped forests downstream from Joe Creason Park.
-Due to its large collection of night clubs and restaurants, it is locally known as "Restaurant Row".
+The creek's middle fork runs through Cherokee Park, and the south fork divides Germantown from Tyler Park, after flowing past several cemeteries and undeveloped forests downstream from Joe Creason Park.
 The grid of streets east and west of Bardstown Road are mostly single-family residences and range from working-class neighborhoods to some of the most expensive streets in Louisville, such as Spring Drive.
 In 2000, the Highlands had a population of nearly 33,000.